saltstack/salt-enhancement-proposals/0000-py-version-support.md

 Fedora
 ------
-Fedora releases a new version every 6 months and supports these releases for approximately 13 months .
+Fedora releases a new version every 6 months and supports these releases for approximately 13 months.
 Our current support mirrors that of the upstream and they are currently supporting Fedora 30, 31 and
 32. They do not have current EOL dates for these releases yet here: https://endoflife.software/operating-systems/linux/fedora